 The PBL training was effective as it increased knowledge, application and opinion on PBL based on the 20-items retro-pre questionnaire used after the workshop.
-Similar result was also observed for the tutor training program conducted at Suez Canal University, Egypt6 and BP Koirala Institute of Health Sciences, Nepal7.
-Most importantly, it was able to normalize the knowledge, application, and opinion of PBL among the participants as coefficient of variation (CV) decreased drastically after the workshop thus enabling them to come to a similar understanding to implement PBL at their institute as mandated by the university they are affiliated with.^{8,9}
+Similar result was also observed for the tutor training program conducted at Suez Canal University, Egypt and BP Koirala Institute of Health Sciences, Nepal.
+Most importantly, it was able to normalize the knowledge, application, and opinion of PBL among participants as the coefficient of variation decreased drastically after the workshop thus enabling them to come to a similar understanding to implement PBL at their institute as mandated by the university they are affiliated with.

-Increment of the knowledge, application and opinion scores were not only statistically significant (p-value<0.05), the difference were also very large or large as Cohen's d (corrected for dependent samples) were greater than 1.3 and between 0.8 and 1.3 for most of the subgroups as well10 indicating that these scores were indeed significantly different even for small samples.

-However, clinical sciences faculty were still sceptical of its application and their opinion of PBL did not change statistically after the workshop as the difference was not statistically significant.
-Younger faculty, faculty with low teaching experiences, female gender and nursing background had medium effect size suggesting that they still had doubts about effective implementation of the PBL at their institute compared to the experienced, basic sciences and male faculty.
+Increment of the knowledge, application and opinion scores were not only statistically significant (p-value<0.05), the difference between before and after scores were also very large and large as Cohen's d (corrected for dependent samples) were greater than 1.3 and between 0.8 and 1.3 for most of the sub-groups as well indicating that these scores were indeed significantly different even for small samples.
+However, clinical sciences faculty were still skeptical of its application and their opinion of PBL did not change statistically after the workshop as the difference was not statistically significant.
+Similarly, younger faculty and faculty with low teaching experiences and female gender and nursing background had medium effect size suggesting that they still had doubts about effective implementation of the PBL at their institute compare to the experienced, basic sciences and male faculty.

-As the PBL was advocated at basic sciences phase of the MBBS curriculum by the Kathmandu University^{8,9}, the 21 tutors trained for it had all it takes to implement it effectively at the Lumbini Medical College and similar results were recorded at a deemed health sciences university situated at the eastern part of Nepal7 and Suez Canal University, Egypt6.

-The main limitation of this study was its inability to include the analysis of post implementation phase of the hybrid PBL curriculum at Lumbini Medical College to show its effectiveness in terms of actual application and behavior levels of faculty.11
+As the PBL was advocated at basic sciences phase of the MBBS curriculum by the Kathmandu University, the 21 tutors trained for it had all it takes to implement it effectively at the Lumbini Medical College and similar results were recorded at a deemed health sciences university situated at the eastern part of Nepal and Suez Canal University, Egypt.
+The main limitation of this study was its inability to include the analysis of post implementation phase of the hybrid PBL curriculum at Lumbini Medical College to show its effectiveness in terms of actual application and behavior levels of faculty.